River-Mochi/AchievementFixer/README.md

 ﻿# Achievement Fixer

-Keep achievements working in **Cities: Skylines II** even when you play with mods.
+Keep achievements working in **Cities: Skylines II** even when playing with mods.
-We keep the game from disabling the backend.
+This keeps the game from disabling the achievements backend.

 ## What it does
 - **Enables achievements** even if mods are loaded.
-  - Active mods (not assets) will normally disqualify any acheivement completion.
+  - Active mods (not assets) will normally disqualify any achievement completion.
 - **City switching:** this mod works even when switching saves.
 - **Fixes the warning banner** “Achievements are disabled because of mods.”
   - by sending a message to localization.